warden-sk/compiler/README.md

 ### Output file with `useTransformers` set to `false`

+It compiles a TypeScript file into JavaScript code.

 ```tsx
 'use strict';
 React.createElement('div', { pX: '2' }, 'Client');
 ```

-It compiles a TypeScript file into JavaScript code.

 ---

 ### Output files with `useTransformers` set to `true`

+It compiles a TypeScript file into JavaScript code and, with the help of a [transformer](#transformerts), the code is modified and a corresponding CSS file is created.

 ```tsx
 'use strict';